HanzeRacingDivision/Driverless/README.md

  - 'S' save current map to file
  - '[ and ]' (only for remote interface) increase/decrease packet rate
  - 'M' (only for simulations) toggle undiscoveredCones (whether loaded/placed cones are added to the conelists or yet to be discovered)
+ - 'Z' toggle how zooming (mouse scrolling) works. the defualt mode is nice for trackpads (as you can't drag)
 other:
  - you can drag & drop files onto the pygame window to load mapfiles
  - you can load mapfiles as an argument (in the commandline when starting python)